openstax/css-manipulate/README.md

 1. collate answer to end of book
 1. Make exercises and answers link to each other

+To see the actual LESS files for each step (and output HTML), check out [./test/motivation/](./test/motivation/)

 **Note:** I'm using single quotes to represent strings that contain a selector and double-quotes to represent strings